Bopified/ToyBattlesHQ/doc/database_setup.md

 - Open the MariaDB command line or a GUI like HeidiSQL, DBeaver, or MySQL Workbench.

 - Log in using your root credentials.
+In the MariaDB command line simply use use `mysql -u root -p`.

-- Run this command to create the database:
+- Then run this command to create the database:
 ```cpp
 CREATE DATABASE `microvolts-db`;
 ```

 ### Step 3: Import the Tables
-You’ve been provided with a file called `microvolts-db.`.
-This file contains the entire database structure and necessary insertions.
+You’ve been provided with a file called `microvolts-db.` This file contains the entire database structure and necessary insertions.
 You can find it in the root directory.

 To import it:
 #### Option A – Using Command Line